-ISFP personalities are generally seen as the most spontaneous and unpredictable of all introverted types.
+Forming around 8% of the population, ISFP personalities are generally seen as the most spontaneous and unpredictable of all Reserved types.
 Only one thing is constant in their lives and that is change – ISFPs love exploring and embracing new things, ideas and activities.
 They are very good at sensing such opportunities, but the ISFP personality traits also push them towards experimenting and coming up with ideas that no one has thought of before.
 ISFPs usually find it easy to set new trends and inspire other people – their penchant for experimentation is unmatched by any other personality type.

 This personality trait is connected with ISFPs’ love of freedom – ISFPs are very independent and fiercely resist all forms of control.
 People with this personality type are the ultimate “free souls”, seeing nearly all rules, guidelines and traditions as self-imposed limitations that make life dull and boring.
 ISFPs live completely in the present, refusing to dwell on the past or prepare extensive plans for the future – they take things as they come, experimenting and adapting their behavior as necessary.

-While certain personality types (especially those belonging to the SJ subgroup) would discard such notions as irresponsible and reckless, ISFPs actually do great in areas that require an artistic, independent approach.
-ISFP personalities also tend to be very charming, mostly because they find it really easy to pick the best compliment for a particular person – ISFPs’ sensitivity (F) and great control of all five senses (S) mean that they are very much in tune with the physical, sensual world.
-Consequently, ISFPs rarely have difficulties connecting with other people, despite the fact that they are introverts (I).
+While certain personality types (especially Sentinels) would discard such notions as irresponsible and reckless, ISFPs actually do great in areas that require an artistic, independent approach.
+ISFP personalities also tend to be very charming, mostly because they find it really easy to pick the best compliment for a particular person – ISFPs’ Kind mind and Observant nature mean that they are very much in tune with the physical, sensual world.
+Consequently, ISFPs rarely have difficulties connecting with other people, despite being Reserved.
 Even when the ISFP is being truly unpredictable or even reckless, their charm easily disarms those around them.

 That being said, ISFPs also need time to withdraw from social interaction and let their mind rest.
 This personality trait can often surprise other people who may have believed that ISFPs’ spontaneity and enthusiasm meant that they would always desire to be “in the open”.
-However, at the end of the day, ISFPs are still introverts and their inner batteries need some time to recharge.
-This contributes to the air of unpredictability and mystery that usually surrounds ISFPs – if someone with this personality type has a very strong I trait, even their closest friends may have difficulties anticipating ISFP’s thoughts and reactions.
+However, at the end of the day, ISFPs are still Reserved and their inner batteries need some time to recharge.
+This contributes to the air of unpredictability and mystery that usually surrounds ISFPs – if someone with this personality type is very private, even their closest friends may have difficulties anticipating ISFP’s thoughts and reactions.

 ISFP personalities also tend to be very sensitive to other people’s feelings – they are inclined to seek harmony in all situations and have no difficulties sensing a change in someone’s emotional state.
 On the other hand, ISFPs can also be incredibly competitive and react very badly to any form of criticism.
 That competitive nature often pushes ISFPs towards risky activities such as gambling or extreme sports – and they also tend to do quite well in those fields, mostly because they are so in touch with the physical environment.